TodePond/Pondiverse/learn/readme.md

 });
 ```

-The function should return an object with these three properties.
+It takes one function as an argument.
+The function should return an object with the following three properties.
 All properties are optional.

 - `type` - A string identifying what type of creation this is.
 This can be anything.
 - `data` - A string containing the data for the creation.
 This can be anything.